mt2017-tartu-shared-task/materials/lab2-notes.md

-# More on NMT Baseline Systems: quick walkthrough
+# More on NMT Baseline Systems: lab notes

 This tutorial will explain some practical tips about how to train a neural machine translation system.
 It is partly based around examples using the [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) toolkit.
 Note that this will not cover the theory behind NMT in detail, nor is it a survey meant to cover all the work on neural MT, but it will show you how to use OpenNMT-py in more details, and also demonstrate some things that you have to do in order to make a system that actually works well.